 Reducing barriers to progression for all women

-Following the success of our parental returner coaching, this year we’ll be setting up coaching aimed at supporting women in our management career path to progress into leadership positions, focusing on our under-represented departments in particular.
+Following the success of our parental returner coaching, in 2023 we set up coaching aimed at supporting women in our management career path to progress into leadership positions, focusing on our under-represented departments in particular.